-One psychologist from the RRR team shot back point-wise in this blog post (that, believe me, even uses the F-word):
+One psychologist from the RRR team shot back point-wise in this blog post (that, believe me, even uses The F-Word):

 - If the psychology stream participants were aware of the 1988 experiment result, then why should it shrink the effect and not enhance it?

 - The Far Side cartoons are still kind of funny enough.
-And why do the cartoons need to be “unambiguously funny”?
+And why do cartoons need to be “unambiguously funny”?

 - The camera hypothesis is a novel one, and Strack should prove it since he proposed it.
 The burden of proof lies with him.
-(Whoa!)

 - The report does not show any evidence reverse p-hacking, and its null result is robust enough to stand strong.

 Meanwhile, till the dust settles on that issue, we can take heart in the fact that smiling does make us appear more sociable and likable.

-If you’re not in the mood for smiling, then you may try a fake smile.
+If you are not in the mood for smiling, then you may try a fake smile.
 That socially accepted fake smile may find someone who smiles back to you, and that moment may find you breaking into a genuine smile.

 Some people are too tired to smile at you.
 Give them one of yours, as none needs a smile so much as he who has no more to give.

 So smile.
 Even if you call me riding high on optimism there.